HMS Wager (1739): Service in the East India Company

 Wager was an East Indiaman, an armed trading vessel built mainly to accommodate large cargoes of goods from the Far East.
-As an Indiaman it carried 30 guns and had a crew of 98.
+As an Indiaman, it carried 30 guns and had a crew of 98.

-Under Captain Charles Raymond it sailed from the Downs on 13 February 1735, arriving in Madras on 18 July and returning to England via St Helena in July 1736.
-It made her second and final run for the Company to India in 1738, sailing via the Cape of Good Hope to Madras and Bengal, and returning to the Downs on 27 August 1739.
+Under Captain Charles Raymond, it sailed from the Downs on 13 February 1735, arriving in Madras on 18 July and returning to England via St Helena in July 1736.
+It made a second and final run for the Company to India in 1738, sailing via the Cape of Good Hope to Madras and Bengal, and returning to the Downs on 27 August 1739.

 Purchase by the Royal Navy

 The Admiralty purchased Wager from Mr J. Raymond on 21 November 1739, and rated her as a 28-gun sixth rate.
-The Admiralty bought her to fill in a squadron under Commodore George Anson that would attack Spanish interests on the Pacific west coast of South America.
-Her role was to carry additional stores of small arms, ball and powder to arm shore raiding parties.
-It was apt that it carried the name of the principal sponsor of the voyage, Admiral Sir Charles Wager, First Lord of the Admiralty.
+The vessel was then converted to serve as part of a squadron commanded by George Anson that would attack Spanish interests on the Pacific west coast of South America; its primary role would be to carry weapons and munitions for shore raiding parties, and to provide artillery support when necessary.
+As part of naval registration, the vessel was renamed for the expedition's primary sponsor, Admiral Sir Charles Wager, First Lord of the Admiralty.

 She was fitted for naval service at Deptford Dockyard between 23 November 1739 and 23 May 1740 at a cost of £7,096.2.4d, and was registered as a sixth rate on 22 April 1740, being established with 120 men and 28 guns.

 Anson's circumnavigation

 Anson's expedition to the Pacific in August 1740 comprised six warships and two transports, manned by a total of 1,854 men.
+Given that Wager was not intended for direct military action, most of her crew in particular were aged or disabled seamen supplied by the Admiralty as a cost-saving measure.

-The Navy commissioned Wager under Captain Dandy Kidd, who died before the ship reached Cape Horn; Lieutenant David Cheap was promoted to captain (acting).
-The squadron rounded Cape Horn in terrible weather, which scattered the ships of the squadron.
-Wager became separated and then needed to make her rendezvous.
-Unfortunately, she turned north before she had sailed sufficiently far to the west, and in foul weather closed the coast of modern-day Chile.
+The Navy initially commissioned Wager under an experienced captain, Dandy Kidd, who died of illness before the ship reached Cape Horn; his replacement was Lieutenant David Cheap, a seasoned sailor and commander who had never commanded a ship bigger than a sloop.
+The squadron rounded Cape Horn in terrible weather; unable to keep pace, Wager lost contact with Anson.
+Eager not to waste precious time searching, the commodore declared her lost and continued on.
+Unaware of this, Cheap set a new course in hopes of intercepting Anson.